cepheus-info/wiki-storage/axon-framework/0_1_publish-your-jar.md

         }
     }
 }

-signing {
-    if (project.findProperty('signing.keyId') && project.findProperty('signing.password') && project.findProperty('signing.secretKeyRingFile')) {
-        sign configurations.archives

-        /* Uncomment this if you use shadow in your build process */
-        // sign configurations.shadow
-    } else {
-        throw new ConfigurationException('No signing info found.')
-    }
-}
 ```

 1. We change id 'java' to 'java-library' in the plugins section.
-2. We added 'maven-publish' and 'signing' plugins.
+2. We added 'maven-publish', 'signing', 'org.jetbrains.dokka' plugins.
-3. We added the whole publishing section, which specified the publishing repository, and credentials info.
+3. We tweaked the whole publishing section, which specified the publishing repository, and credentials info.
+4. The signing configuration should be treated carefully.

 ## II.
 Publish to mavenLocal
 We can publish the jar to mavenLocal for some integration test.